Akashg1234/Coding-Solution/README.md

     1. Each student gets one packet.
     2. The difference between the number of chocolates in the packet with maximum chocolates and packet with minimum chocolates given to the students is m        inimum.
+An efficient solution is based on the observation that to minimize the difference, we must choose consecutive elements from a sorted packet.
+We first sort the array arr[0..n-1], then find the subarray of size m with the minimum difference between the last and first elements.